kwinso/thm-writeups/README.md

 A collection of undermouse's writeups for THM CTFs.

-> Here might me answers for some questions.
-But I'm trying to keep flags censored.
+> Here might me answers for some questions including flags!
+I'm starting to censor these things, but here still some writeups with answers.

 # Scripts
 There's `cr.sh` to create sample notes and run nmap.